tersesystems/debugjsse/README.md

 provider.setAsDefault();
 ```

-For convenience, you can call the `enable` method:
+For convenience, you can call the `enable` method which does the same as the above:

 ```java
 DebugJSSEProvider provider = DebugJSSEProvider.enable();